arturo-source/learn-go-concurrency/README.md

 If you want to get harder, read this post <https://go.dev/blog/pipelines> from the go official blog.
 This post takes a real example where you can apply concurrency, and breaks it down carefully, explaining why each decision is made.
 I have modified the problem to do a similar exercise using Go's concurrency: [MD5 files](03.%20MD5%20files).

-## To do

-- I'd like to take a look at <https://go.dev/doc/articles/race_detector>, <https://github.com/golang/go/wiki/LearnConcurrency>.
-These are some important articles that I've found.
-- What is the best way to control errors?
-In channels you only send one type of data.

-## Frequently asked questions

-Here I'll attach some questions I had during my learning process.
+Then, I'll attach some questions I had during my learning process here:

+## Channels

 ### Who should close the channel?

 Always **the sender**.
 Trying to write a closed channel will panic and terminate the program.
 Trying to read a closed channel will return a nil value (it depends on the channel type: bool -> false, int -> 0, etc.).
 It's mentioned on [this page](https://go.dev/tour/concurrency/4) of the Go tour.

-I also would like to add that if you have multiple senders, you should look for an alternative to close the channel.
-If one sender close the channel, and the other one tries to send more data, the program will panic.

 ### Should I close the channel?